vvhr/advanced-ele-ui/README.md

 - ✅ `AeIcon`: Dynamic icon component: Based on [Iconify](https://icon-sets.iconify.design/), supporting 100,000+ icon libraries for dynamic rendering.
 - ✅ `AeEditor`: Rich text component: A rich text component based on [AiEditor](https://aieditor.dev/docs) with AI assistant functionality.
 - ✅ `AeUpload`: Upload component: A feature-rich native upload component.
 The component itself does not control uploading, leaving it entirely to you to implement upload requests.
 The component focuses on data and styles.
+- ✅ `AeDialog`: Dialog component: A feature-rich dialog component.
+- ✅ `AeDrawer`: Drawer component: A feature-rich drawer component.
+- ✅ `AeTabs`: Tabs component: A feature-rich tabs component.
 ---

 ## Roadmap

 ### 🎯 Short-term Plan (v1.0.0)
-- ⬜ Release the first official version
+- ✅ Release the first official version
 - ✅ `AeForm`: Improve the `type`: `desc` mode, commonly used for displaying information on detail pages, to satisfy the idea of presenting forms in a Word-like form style.
 - ⬜ `AeForm`: Improve the `designable`: `true` mode, which will be used in `AeFormDesginer` to implement form toolbar, drag-and-drop, selection, etc. The plan is to adopt a non-intrusive design that only provides hook functions and does not embed directly into the `AeForm` component.
 - ✅ `AeTable`: Improve the strategy for rendering editable components when `editable`: `true`; introduce more component types and support on-demand registration of components with `AeForm`.